TRZLedgerFoundation/kit/packages/codecs-numbers/README.md

 1XXXXXXX 1XXXXXXX XXXXXXXX <- From 16,384 to 4,194,303.
 ```

-This codec is mainly used internally when encoding and decoding Solana transactions.
+This codec is mainly used internally when encoding and decoding Trezoa transactions.

 Separate encoder and decoder functions are also available via `getShortU16Encoder` and `getShortU16Decoder` respectively.

 ---

-To read more about the available codecs and how to use them, check out the documentation of the main [`@solana/codecs` package](https://github.com/anza-xyz/kit/tree/main/packages/codecs).
+To read more about the available codecs and how to use them, check out the documentation of the main [`@trezoa/codecs` package](https://github.com/trezoa-xyz/kit/tree/main/packages/codecs).